whitedark9/medical-notes/src/pages/bloc/paediatry/cvs/tetralogy-of-fallot.md

 # Tetralogy of Fallot

+> How can you diagnose Tetralogy of Fallot (TOF)?
+Discuss about complications of TOF and treatment of hypercyanotic attack.
+(UMTG)

+## Definition

 > **Ventricular Septal Defect (VSD)** : A hole between the right and left ventricles

 > **Overriding Aorta**: The aorta is positioned directly over the VSD, receiving blood from both the right and left ventricles